Campus Improvement Plan

 Staff Recruitment and Retention Strengths

-The Tiger Trail school prioritizes staff recruitment and retention as evidenced by 94% teacher retention rate and 100% and the recruitment of all experienced teachers.
-Furthermore, we have recruited all highly experienced staff members and have a well development mentorship program for anyone new coming aboard.
+The Tiger Trail school prioritizes staff recruitment and retention as evidenced by 90% teacher retention rate.
+Furthermore, we have recruited all highly experienced staff members and have a well development mentorship program for anyone new coming on board.

 Problem Statements Identifying Staff Recruitment and Retention Needs

-Problem Statement 1: Tiger Trail School has highly experienced teachers who will need to continue to learn and grow together as a professional learning community in order to increase student achievement in all classrooms.
-Root Cause: Increase in student developmental and social emotional support needs across campus impacts academic achievement and requires additional collaboration and staff support systems.
+Problem Statement 1: Tiger Trail School has highly experienced teachers who will need to continue to learn and grow together as a professional learning community in order to increase student achievement and behavioral supports in all classrooms.
+Root Cause: Increases in student behavior and the need to support social skills across the campus impacts academic achievement.
+These needs require additional collaboration and staff support systems.

 Family and Community Engagement